jaggli/jaggli.github.io/note/README.md

 - **Cross-tab sync**: Open the editor in multiple tabs — changes to notes, sidebar width, word wrap, vim mode, and pin state sync instantly via `storage` events.
-- **URL sharing**: Notes can be shared via URL using zlib compression encoded in query parameters.
-The shared note is embedded in the link itself — no server involved (~8kB size limit).
+- **URL sharing**: Notes can be shared via URL using deflate-raw compression encoded in hash parameters.
+  The shared note is embedded in the link itself — no server involved (~60kB URL limit).
+Sensitive data (name, content) stays in the hash fragment, never sent to servers.
 - **Google Drive sync**: Optionally sign in with Google to sync notes across devices.
 Files are stored in your Google Drive's hidden app folder — no storage cost to